tripycogroup/exams/README.md

 * [Yarn (optional)](https://yarnpkg.com): Dependency management

   > Yarn is recommended by its speed, reliability & security

   > Examples use Yarn to excute scripts.
-You can use any relevant syntax from npm instead.
+You can use any relevant syntax from npm instead

 ## 🚀 Getting Started